pikapods/docs.pikapods.com/tutorials/email/listmonk-1-basics/index.md

 Explore the [official Listmonk documentation](https://listmonk.app/docs/) for detailed information.

-## Setting Up SMTP for Listmonk
+## Setting Up SMTP

 SMTP (Simple Mail Transfer Protocol) enables Listmonk to send out your email campaigns effectively.
 To set up SMTP for Listmonk, follow these steps:

-1. **Navigate to SMTP Configuration**: Access the "Settings" section from the left side menu.
+1. **Navigate to SMTP**: Access the "Settings" section from the left side menu.
 Then, on the top tabs, select the "SMTP" tab.
 2. **Configure SMTP Host**: Enter the SMTP server's address.
 This could be your own domain's server or a service like Gmail.
-3. **Set SMTP Port**: Specify the SMTP port number for outgoing mail.
-Common SMTP ports include 465 (for SSL), and 587 (for TLS).
+3. **Set SMTP Port**: Common SMTP ports include 465 (for SSL), and 587 (for TLS).
 Check with your SMTP provider for the correct port to use.
-4. **Choose Authentication Protocol**: Choose the appropriate authentication method based on your SMTP provider.
+4. **Choose Authentication Protocol**: The authentication method to use.
 "Login" is a common method.
-5. **Enter Username and Password**: Input your SMTP username and password.
-This is typically the login information for the SMTP server you're using.
+5. **Enter Username and Password**: This is typically the login information for the SMTP server you're using.
 If you're using Gmail, this would be your Gmail credentials.
 6. **Test Connection**: Verify the connection by using Listmonk's "Test Connection" feature.
 7. **Save Changes**: Once the connection is successful, click the "Save" button located at the top right corner of the page.